 1.8.2 Steel.
 Ferrous (iron) alloys are used to manufacture many components and assemblies in SE and other equipment such as frames and bodies of trailers, and lesser structural parts such as brackets, racks, and panels.
-If unprotected, ferrous alloy surfaces, (with the exception of stainless steels also known as corrosion resistant steel (CRES)), corrode easily in the presence of moisture.
-Ferrous alloy surfaces are normally painted or plated to prevent corrosion.
+If unprotected, ferrous alloy surfaces, (with the exception of stainless steels also known as corrosion resistant steel (CRES), corrode easily in the presence of moisture.
+Ferrous alloy surfaces are normally painted or plated and painted to prevent corrosion.
 Corrosion of steel is easily recognized because the corrosion product is red or black color.
 When ferrous alloys corrode, a dark corrosion product usually forms first.
 When moisture is present, this coating is converted to the common red or black corrosion product.
+Effective sacrificial coatings that prevent corrosion on ferrous alloys are cadmium plating or low hydrogen embrittling zinc nickel (LHE Zn-Ni) plating per drawing 201027456 (for all steels including high strength steels) or 201427084 (for low strength steel fasteners).
+LHE Zn-Ni is an environmentally friendly alternative to cadmium that provides equivalent corrosion protection for ferrous alloys including high strength steels.
+When switching from cadmium to LHE Zn-Ni, the LHE Zn-Ni should be specified with the same Type and Class (thickness) as the original cadmium coating.
+Paint is often applied over cadmium or LHE Zn-Ni plated surfaces to provide additional protection.
+Testing has shown good performance when painting LHE Zn-Ni coatings with epoxy primers per MIL-PRF-85582 Type I, Class N or MIL-PRF-23377 Type I, Class N, MIL-PRF-32550, Type I, Form A, Class S, or MIL-DTL-53022, Class L, Type IV.